Limmer Education

 I disagree for a number of reasons.
 First, I think that tattoos are as easy to spot as a bracelet—especially when they are designed and applied properly.
 I also think there may be a generational issue at play.
 Tattoos seem to be more popular in younger generations.
 We old timers may just need to get with the game.
 Just because we wouldn’t think to tattoo the fact that we are a diabetic on our wrist doesn’t make it invalid.

-Check out this Pinterest page for some of good examples of tattoos I feel confident I would spot—and examples of tattoos that are ineffective because the art actually disguises the disease or condition.
+Check out this Pinterest page for some good examples of tattoos I feel confident I would spot—and examples of tattoos that are ineffective because the art actually disguises the disease or condition.

 Contributed by BrendaaHayes

-Consider tattoos when you are looking for medical identification “devices.”
+If you are an EMS provider reading this I have one piece of advice for you: Consider tattoos when you are looking for medical identification “devices.”
 They are out there—and some are very cool.